-Certain types of colic become more common with age — and a number of studies have shown that older horses are more prone to develop serious or life-threatening colic.
+Certain types of colic in horses become more common with age — and a number of studies have shown that older horses are more prone to develop serious or life-threatening colic.

 Dental conditions, including gum and periodontal disease, diastema (gaps between cheek teeth) and lost or fractured teeth are common in geriatric horses.
 These diseases may create obvious chewing difficulties and quidding (spitting and dropping partly chewed food), but they may also lead to less evident chewing inefficiencies.

 Subsequently, the horse may swallow poorly chewed fibre.
 This may predispose him to impactions of the large colon and to the formation of firm balls of fibrous food material called faecaliths that can get stuck within — and block — the large or small colon.

 Both conditions can cause colic due to obstruction of the intestine.
 Large colon impactions usually require intensive medical treatment, whereas surgery is often required to clear obstruction caused by faecaliths.

 For these reasons, regular dental care by either a vet or a qualified equine dental technician is particularly important as a horse ages.

 Another common cause of serious colic in geriatrics is strangulation of the intestine (usually the small intestine) by a pedunculated lipoma.

 Considered a form of benign tumour, lipomas are fatty lumps that grow inside the abdomen and are very common in older horses and, especially, ponies.
 They are often pedunculated, meaning that they grow on a stalk (rather like a conker on a string).